Confinement within the use of Minkowski space integral representation: Strong Quenched QED in 3+1 dimensions

-To get the solution, we start with some initial guess for the constant $\Im B(\zeta) $ and the trial spectral function for $\rho_s(s)$ and substitute it into the Eq. (\ref{goldfinal}).
+To get the solution, we start with some initial guess for the constant $\Im B(\zeta) $ as well as for the trial spectral function $\rho_s(s)$ and substitute it into the Eq. (\ref{goldfinal}).
 Then three equations (\ref{goldfinal}) and (\ref{zdar}) have been solved numerically by the method of iterations.
-Let us note , that the same method has been successfully applied in DSE for the quark propagator very recently \cite{sau1,sau2}.